 In addition, research suggests that acne-prone, oily skin types have lower levels of linoleic acid in their skin, which is why it is even more important for these people to make sure to add it to your routine.

-We have developed THE NECTAR, a nutrient-dense, high linoleic acid facial oil loaded with vitamins and minerals to help nourish, balance, and calm your skin.
+We have developed THE NECTAR, an award-winning & nutrient-dense, high linoleic acid facial oil loaded with vitamins and minerals to help nourish, balance, and calm your skin.
 For more information, click here.